browser-network/database/README.md

 // It'll also remove what state of that address is currently saved. db.deny(address)

-// Allow an address after having blocked it.
+// Unblock an address after having blocked it.
 Once this is called, the state for that person, if it's
-// still present on the network, will come streaming back in. db.allow(address)
+// still present on the network, will come streaming back in. db.undeny(address)

+// Add the address to the allow list.
+Once a single user is on here, no other users will be accepted
+// into the database.
+db.allow(address)

+// Remove a user from the allow list.
+If there are any addresses left in the allow list, this user's state
+// will no longer be accepted into the database.
+Either way, this state will be removed from the db. db.unallow(address)
 ```

 ### Allow/deny lists

-Db also has allow/deny lists.
-The lists are just an exposed array of
-`clientId`s, so add to it like `db.allowList.push('<clientId>')`.
-Or swap in
-`denyList`.

 * If a user is on the `denyList`, we will never accept any messages from them.
 * If there're any ids in the `allowList`, and a user is _not_ in there, then